-John Sevier Chapter is working in coordination with the families to honor our lost Compatriots
+John Sevier Chapter is working in coordination with the families and cemeteries to honor our lost Compatriots

 Please share any information on these Patriots with the John Sevier Webmaster